Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 }
 ```

-Composite nodes, the ones with children, evaluates their children to retrieve
+Composite nodes, the ones with children, evaluate their children and return a NodeState based upon their children's result.

-NodeState results and return a NodeState of their own based upon those.
+The NodeStates *Success* and *Failure* don't have any implicit meaning but composite nodes interpret these in unique ways.
+While a returned *Running* says: "Hey, I'm performing an asynchronous task, please *evaluate* me again so that I can finish my task". *Running* also makes all of it's ancestors (parents) up to the root return *Running* as well.

-The *NodeStates* *Success* and *Failure* are don't have any implicit meaning but composite nodes interpret these in unique ways.
-While a returned "Running" says: "Hey, I'm performing an asynchronous task, please *evaluate* me again so that I can finish my task".
-Running also makes all of it's ancestors (parents) up to the root return *running* as well.
+## Common Composite Nodes

-### Common Composite Nodes
+To move on to the next section you only need a grasp of the *Sequence* and *Fallback* composites.
 #### Sequence
-Executes children in order till one of them returns Failure or all return Success.
-The sequence composite returns failure if none of it's children do so or success if one of it's children returns success.
+The sequence composite iterates through all it's children until one returns *Failure* or all return success.
+If one of it's children returns *Failure*, the sequence does the same, and only if all the children return *Success* the sequence does so too.

 ```cs
 public class Sequence : Node {